KTH-Nek5000/NekDCTB/source_docs/pages/background.rst

          \sqrt{(N-1)/2} & j=N
     \end{cases}

-Based on the previous explanation, it is straight forward to realize that a physical signal :math:`u` has an equivalent representation in the Legendre space :math:`\hat{u}=T^{-1}u`, the main difference however, is that not all entries in :math:`\hat{u}` have the same relevance in the
+Based on the previous statements, it is straight forward to realize that a physical signal :math:`u` has an equivalent representation in the Legendre space :math:`\hat{u}=T^{-1}u`, the main difference however, is that not all entries in :math:`\hat{u}` have the same relevance in the